Some of our current projects that we are in partnership with:

 Medical Outreach – Networking with Care Channels and other organizations to provide medical assistance including dental work to impoverished people.
 These clinics may also include spiritual counseling or discipleship.

 Bible distribution – We have been blessed with funds to distribute Bibles, primarily as part of the typhoon rebuilding projects.
-Our target for this year is 5,000 Bibles to be distributed through established churches.
+So far we have distributed over 6,000 Bibles in local languages this year through established churches that we partner with.

-Scholarship program – SOD has been fortunate to be able to partner with organizations and individuals in order to provide scholarships each year.
+Scholarship program – SOD has been fortunate to be able to partner with organizations and individuals in order to provide an average of 100 scholarships each year.
 These scholarships extend to those less fortunate Filipinos entering high school or college.
-Many of the recipients are associated with the Haven of Hope Orphanage and desire to study nursing or education.
-Several have now graduated from college through the scholarship program.